Unidata/tds/docs/src/public/adminguide/pages/installation_upgrade/RestrictAccessToTds.md

 You should be prompted for a username and password.
 This must match a user that has a `role` matching the `restrictAccess` attribute on the dataset.

     {%include troubleshooting.html content="
-     If your browser has cached credentials which are wrong, it will simply send them without giving you a chance to renter.
+     In BASIC authentication process, your browser will send _cached_ credentials, if they exist, to the server without giving you a chance to re-enter.
-     Firefox, at least, doesn't seem to have a way to clear this cache.
+     You will need to clear your browser cache of incorrect or out-of-date credentials in order to authenticate successfully.
-     Try exiting all instances of the browser and restarting it.
+     Depending on your browser, this may require exiting all instances of the browser and restarting it.

-    " %}
-    {%include troubleshooting.html content="
-     If you are denied access when you enter in your username/password, but subsequent tests allow you to access the data.
-     Make sure your user has both the `restrictedDatasetUser` and the particular security role needed for that dataset.
+     Furthermore, make sure your user has the `restrictedDatasetUser` security role in addition to the role needed to access the desired dataset.
      " %}